rlowe3882/direct_vet/README.md

    cp backend/.env backend/.env.local
    ```
    (Update `docker-compose.yml` if you want to use the new filename.)
-2. Build the images and start both services:
+2. Build the images and start all services (backend, frontend, PostgreSQL):
    ```bash
    docker compose up --build
    ```